Upshaw–Schulman syndrome: Epidemiology

 The incidence of acute TTP in adults is around 1.7–4.5 per million and year.
 These cases are nearly all due to the autoimmune form of TTP, where autoantibodies inhibit ADAMTS13 activity.
 The prevalence of USS has not yet been determined, but is assumed to constitute less than 5% of all acute TTP cases.
 The syndrome's inheritance is autosomal recessive, and is more often caused by compound heterozygous than homozygous mutations.
 The age of onset is variable and can be from neonatal age up to the 5th–6th decade.
 The risk of relapses differs between affected individuals.
 Minimization of the burden of disease can be reached by early diagnosis and initiation of prophylaxis if required.

 History

 TTP was first recognized as a disease in 1947 and the name was given according to symptoms and underlying pathophysiology which differed from the already known immune thrombocytopenia.
-Schulman reported a case of TTP in 1960 and Upshaw published a paper in 1978 about relapsing TTP in a patient whom he had followed for 11 years.
-In his report Upshaw noted the similarities with the reported case by Schulman and hypothesized that the two cases had similar causes — a missing plasma factor.
+Irving Schulman reported a case of TTP in 1960, and Jefferson Upshaw published a paper in 1978 about relapsing TTP in a patient whom he had followed for 11 years.
+In his report Upshaw noted the similarities with the reported case by Schulman and hypothesized that the two cases had similar causes – a missing plasma factor.

-One year later the disease was named Upshaw-Schulmann Syndrome.
-In 1996 the VWF-cleaving protease was discovered and in the following year found to be the major issue in TTP's pathogenesis.
-In 2001 the VWF-cleaving protease was identified as ADAMTS13, the gene was mapped to chromosome 9q34, and the first USS-causing mutations were identified.
+One year later, the disease was named Upshaw-Schulman syndrome.
+In 1996, the vWF-cleaving protease was discovered and in the following year found to be the major issue in TTP's pathogenesis.
+In 2001, the vWF-cleaving protease was identified as ADAMTS13, the gene was mapped to chromosome 9q34, and the first USS-causing mutations were identified.